-Chad Lee was elected to the Board in 2011 as a Director-Elected Director and serves on the Association’s Compliance, Risk and Search Committees.
-Mr. Lee is a private practice attorney with an emphasis on criminal defense, employment, and various agriculture issues, including contracts, oil and gas leasing and real property disputes.
-Mr. Lee maintains an operation of commercial cattle, wheat and hay, serves as a Director on the Farm Credit Council, is a committee member for the Fort Worth Stock Show and Texas Southwestern Cattle Raisers, and a Director at Operation Orphans, a non-profit benefiting foster children.
+Chad Lee was elected to the Board in 2011 as a Director-Elected Director.
+He serves on the Governance Committee and is the Chairman of the Compensation Committee.
+Mr. Lee is a private practice attorney with an emphasis on criminal defense, employment, and various agriculture issues, including contracts, oil and gas leasing, and real property disputes.
+Mr. Lee maintains an operation of commercial cattle, wheat and hay, serves as a director on the Farm Credit Council, is a committee member for the Fort Worth Stock Show and Texas and Southwestern Cattle Raisers, and is a director at Operation Orphans, a non-profit benefiting foster children.